GiGiMolki/Biological-Neuron-To-BackPropagation/README.md

 ## 📌 Session Details

-For context, this was a special seminar delivered during our **'Introduction to Artificial Intelligence'** class.
+For context, this was a special seminar delivered By GiGi Koneti (me) during our **'Introduction to Artificial Intelligence'** class.

 * **Date:** Tuesday, October 28, 2025
 * **Duration:** A deep dive session that ran for well over an hour, starting at **1:00 PM**.